Protein tyrosine phosphatase: Common elements

 All PTPases, other than those of the EYA family, carry the highly conserved active site motif C(X)5R (PTP signature motif), employ a common catalytic mechanism, and possess a similar core structure made of a central parallel beta-sheet with flanking alpha-helices containing a beta-loop-alpha-loop that encompasses the PTP signature motif.
 Functional diversity between PTPases is endowed by regulatory domains and subunits.

 Expression pattern

 Individual PTPs may be expressed by all cell types, or their expression may be strictly tissue-specific.
 Most cells express 30% to 60% of all the PTPs, however hematopoietic and neuronal cells express a higher number of PTPs in comparison to other cell types.
 T cells and B cells of hematopoietic origin express around 60 to 70 different PTPs.
 The expression of several PTPS is restricted to hematopoietic cells, for example, LYP, SHP1, CD45, and HePTP.
-The expression of PTPN5 is restricted to the brain.
-Differential expression of PTPN5 is found in many brain regions, with no expression in the cerebellum.
+The expression of PTPN5 is restricted to the brain, and differs between brain regions, with no expression in the cerebellum.